matplotlib/mplcairo/README.rst

 Matplotlib_.
 It can be used in combination with a Qt5, GTK3, Tk, or wx UI, or non-interactively (i.e., to save figure to various file formats).

-This implementation "passes" Matplotlib's entire image comparison test suite -- after accounting for inevitable differences in rasterization, and with a few exceptions noted below.

 Noteworthy points include:

 - Speed (the backend can be up to ~10× faster than Agg, e.g., when stamping